 Unfortunately we do not have any visits to your country planned in the near future.
 Please do not hesitate to get in touch with your country contact named below with any questions.

-Read about our graduate and British Council Alumni Award finalist Jian Jiang who graduated from Essex in 2011 with a PhD in Computational Finance.
+Read about our graduate and British Council Alumni Award finalist Jian Jiang who graduated from Essex with a PhD in Computational Finance.
 He is the founder of ParkBee, a company which helps to eliminate on-street parking and lower congestion in the UK and Netherlands.

 You can also watch hiswhere he talks about how he came up with the idea for his current company, and how his studies at Essex helped him along the way.